 - the building was the setting for a major historical event.

 Examples are the house designed by William Burges, the architect, for himself; lunatic asylums of particular plan types; and the house where Charles Darwin lived while he was writing The Origin of Species.

 Your local history library or county record office should be able to either provide the information or direct you to possible sources.
 Newspapers are a good source to consider since many public buildings will have been covered when they were opened.

 Do not lose heart if you cannot find all the information that you want.
 The building may still be listable, but the better case you can produce the more likely it is that the building will be listed.

 What other information do I need?

 Good photographs.
-It is likely that Cadw or English Heritage will make an initial assessment from photographs submitted.
+It is likely that Cadw or Historic England will make an initial assessment from photographs submitted.
 Hence these pictures are extremely important.
 There is no 'sympathy vote' to be gained by submitting photographs of structural decay; the pictures should convey the quality of the building, and should be taken on a sunny day and in colour so that the building is seen at its best.

 A map will also be required.
 A photocopy of a map (preferably Ordnance Survey) should be marked up to show the location of the building.
 It is also useful to mark on this any nearby listed buildings, if known, since it is possible to list a building for its contribution to a group of listed buildings.

 If the case is an urgent one, involving, for example, a threat to demolish or a change of ownership that might lead to damaging alterations, the letter should spell this out.
 The current backlog of spot-listing requests means that unless a case for urgent assessment can be made it may take a year to process the application.
 It is valuable to indicate whether access will be easy; some owners will be reluctant to help get a building listed and in some cases have demolished the building before listing could take place.